yuqihuang272/edid-rw/README.md

 For a complete list of changes, please see the commit log: each commit contains as complete of information as possible on their source.
-Commits not otherwise attributed were written by myself (Ryan Pavlik).
+Commits not otherwise attributed were written by myself (Rylie Pavlik).
 The `master` branch is left synced with whatever the upstream `master` branch was at the last time I updated this repo.